 Welcome to theCenter for Instructional Excellence

 Arizona Western College established the Center for Instructional Excellence in October 1990 with Title III Grant funds.
-The CIE was established on the belief that individuals, departments, and institutions have unlimited capacity for professional growth and development.
-Based on these beliefs the faculty, staff and administration have made a commitment to assure the resources necessary to provide a comprehensive program that will meet the constantly changing needs faculty face in our multicultural society.
+The CIE was formed on the belief that individuals, departments, and institutions have an unlimited capacity for professional growth and development.
+Based on these beliefs the faculty, staff, and administration have committed to assuring the resources necessary to provide a comprehensive program that will meet the continually changing needs faculty face in our multicultural society.

 - Encourage instructional improvement efforts of faculty

 - Acquaint faculty with college resources and services

 - Serve as a professional development resource for all interested in the teaching and learning process